Internal Funding Opportunities

 ELIGIBILITY: Faculty in the departments of English, Communication, Modern and Classical Languages and Literature, History, Philosophy, Music, Theatre & Dance, and Visual Arts in the rank of assistant, associate, and full professor, (without regard to tenure status) are eligible with the exception of persons known to be in their last year of employment.
-NEW FOR FY2018: Applicants are REQUIRED to attend a workshop on developing an application for the Seed Grant Program.
+Applicants are REQUIRED to attend a process workshop for submitting an internal funding application.
 See our Research Education Events page for more information and to register.